-Yes, but to what extent?
 We all learn valuable lessons and this DUI arrest is one of them.
 But do you have to lose your license, your job, your money, and possibly your freedom?
 Everyone realizes that blatant drunk driving and crashing will result in harsher punishment in Georgia.
-But most often having a few beers and getting a DUI does not mean you should be villainized for life, since a conviction will be permanent in any future background check.
+But most often having a few beers and getting a DUI does not mean you should be vilified for life, since even a first offense conviction in 2023 will be permanent in any future background check.

 How can I avoid a license suspension for a DUI in Georgia?

 There are potential options available to find ways to prevent a suspended license for a DUI in GA.
 This happens by us learning what took place during a driver’s arrest.
 We are then able to provide the appropriate necessary defense tactics to use, and stop the GA DMV from revoking a driver’s license after a DUI charge.

 This administrative license hearing to determine if a license will get suspended or not, will be the first court date a driver attends only days after getting arrested for DUI.
 Since a driver only has a few days to act to prevent a suspension from happening in Georgia, the timing of how soon you take action with our help is everything.

 What happens if i failed the breath test?

 When a driver fails a breath test during a traffic stop, they often think a guilty conviction is inevitable.
 This is not true at all, whether you failed the Breathalyzer or a blood test after being charged with DUI.
 Many times the police officers makes mistakes either in testing procedure, or the equipment itself is not calibrated up to specifications under Georgia law for alcohol and drug sobriety tests on drivers.